hellowac/mypy-zh-cn-old/docs/mypy_conf/command_line.md

     Passing in :option:`--no-warn-no-return` will disable these error messages in all cases.

-.. option:: --warn-return-any
+<span id="warn-return-any"></span>`--warn-return-any`

-    This flag causes mypy to generate a warning when returning a value with type ``Any`` from a function declared with a non-``Any`` return type.
+   : This flag causes mypy to generate a warning when returning a value
+    with type ``Any`` from a function declared with a non-``Any`` return type.

-.. option:: --warn-unreachable
+<span id="warn-unreachable"></span>`--warn-unreachable`

-    This flag will make mypy report an error whenever it encounters code determined to be unreachable or redundant after performing type analysis.
+   : This flag will make mypy report an error whenever it encounters
+    code determined to be unreachable or redundant after performing type analysis.
     This can be a helpful way of detecting certain kinds of bugs in your code.